TRIP-Lab/itinerum-mobile-api/README.md

 # itinerum-mobile-api

-*This is a working document.*

 This repository contains the Flask-Restful API for the mobile iOS and Android applications.
 The API handles user creation, survey submission, points & prompts collection and the accompanying Dockerfile/Gitlab-CI config files.

 ### Development Guide

 The most important guideline is the `master` branch should always contain a working version of the application with appropriate unit tests.
 New features should be developed in a branch of the master named  as `feature-name-action`, for example: `survey-wizard-upsert-dropdown-options`.

-#### Contributing

-- Fork this repository to your own account
-- Edit the project to include your new contributions
+Committing code should happen in the following order:

+- Feature is developed or updated within its own named branch
-- After all tests pass, create a pull request to this project
+- After all tests pass, feature is merged to `master` branch
-- Accepted changes will be merged when code is reviewed
+- `master` branch is merged to `testing`, which tests and builds the Docker container on the CI server
+- `testing` branch is merged to `staging` to deploy the image to AWS ECR
+- Developer either checks out their feature branch to continue work, or returns to step 1 and creates a new branch

 ## Getting Started

 It is recommended to create a single shared virtualenv for the Itinerum APIs with [virtualenv-wrapper](http://virtualenvwrapper.readthedocs.io), which makes virtualenvs friendlier to user.
-In the examples that follow, a virtualenv name of `itapi` will be used.
+In the examples that follow, a virtualenv name of `itapi` will be used in this document.

 ### Database

-Clone the [itinerum-dashboard-api repository](https://github.com/TRIP-Lab/itinerum-dashboard-api) and follow the README instructions for setting up a new database with the *flask-migrate* management script.
+Clone the [itinerum-admin-api repository](https://github.com/TRIP-Lab/itinerum-admin-api) and follow the README instructions for setting up a new database with the *flask-migrate* management script.

 ###### Changes